 Instructions

-- In a large bowl, stir together flour blend, baking powder and salt.
+- In a medium bowl, stir together flour blend, baking powder and salt.

-- In the bowl of a stand mixer, beat white sugar and butter until mixture is creamy.
+- In the bowl of a stand mixer, beat granulated sugar and butter until mixture is creamy.
 It should be thick and well incorporated.

 - Add vanilla extract and mix again for a few seconds.
 Beat in eggs, 1 at a time.
 The mixture should be more thin, but still hold together.

-- Wrap ball with plastic wrap and lightly pat it into a disk.
+- Wrap ball of dough with plastic wrap and lightly pat it into a disk.
 Refrigerate for at least 2 hours or overnight.

 - Preheat oven to 325 degrees F. Prepare baking sheets by placing parchment paper on each one.